alisw/AliPhysics/PWGLF/FORWARD/analysis2/sim/README.md

 that all steering scripts must load `GRP.C`, and hence we can at no point use any of previously used scripts.

+## Setting up a simulation

+The idea of these scripts are that we only change things in one well-defined place, and that the scripts react to JDL parameters so that we can re-use the scripts (and settings) for many kinds of simulation passes.

+### Configuring which detectors to include

+Create a class called `DetCfg` deriving from `VirtualDetCfg` and have it return true/false for the detectors you want to have on/off.
+The class _must_ be declared in `DetConfig.C` and the function `DetConfig()` _must_ set the global object pointer `detCfg` to point to a new instance of the class `DetCfg`.

+The script `DetConfig.C` is executed by both `Simulate.C` and `Reconstruct.C` to get the list of enabled detectors.
+The script is also executed by `AOD.C` and `QA.C` to ensure that we do not add tasks for which we have no data because the needed detectors was turned off.

+### Configuring OCDB specific storage locations

+Create a class called `OCDBCfg` deriving from `VirtualOCDBCfg` and put it in the script `OCDBConfig.C`.
+The function `OCDBConfig` _must_ set the global object pointer `ocdbCfg` to point to a new instance of the class `OCDBCfg`.

+The script `OCDBConfig.C` is executed by both `Simulate.C` and `Reconstruct.C` to set the list of specific storage locations.

+One can override `VirtualOCDBCfg::Prefix()` to return the default prefix for specific storage locations.
+The member function `VirtualOCDBCfg::Init(bool forSim)` _must_ declare all specific storage locations.
+The parameter `forSim` is true when executed from `Simulate.C` and false when executed from `Reconstruct.C`

+### Configuring the QA tasks

+Create the class `QACfg` deriving from `VirtualQACfg`, and override member functions from `VirtualQACfg` to enable/disable specific QA tasks and options.
+Put the class `QACfg` in the script `QAConfig.C`.
+The function `QAConfig` _must_ set the global object pointer `qaCfg` to point to a new instance of the class `QACfg`.

+The script `QAConfig.C` is executed by `QA.C` to set which tasks and features to include.

+### Configuring the AOD tasks

+Create the class `AODCfg` deriving from `VirtualAODCfg`, and override member functions from `VirtualAODCfg` to enable/disable specific AOD tasks and options.
+Put the class `AODCfg` in the script `AODConfig.C`.
+The function `AODConfig` _must_ set the global object pointer `aodCfg` to point to a new instance of the class `AODCfg`.

+The script `AODConfig.C` is executed by `AOD.C` to set which tasks and features to include.

 ## The files

 * `run.sh`: main steering executable (same as